mfong4151/Maxwell-Fong-Mastermind/README.md

 ### Endpoint Parameters

-While the majority of the routes are fairly generic in terms of their parameters, the following core routes are
+While the majority of the routes are fairly generic in terms of their parameters, the following core routes are:

-POST /games/ - Create a New Game
+#### POST /games/ - Create a New Game

 This endpoint is used to create a new game instance.